DrOgres/electric-state/README.md

 v0.19.0
 - Feature: When a neurocaster roll fails, the bliss of the character who made the roll increases by one, a notice was added to the chat card.
 - Feature: added Limited PC actor sheet
+- Reducing a Neurocaster attribute to a 0 on a pushed roll makes that item broken, reduces the PC's hope to 0 and shows a message to that effect